BakrAldubai/smarterp/README.md

 ## Content
 ### Included:
-- Auto Assignment of Todo's for the Issues (Module: Support of ERPNext)
+- Assignment Assistant for the Issues (Module: Support of ERPNext)

 ### Roadmap:
 - Add task scheduler